pawrequest/redscript-intellij/README.md

 something is wrong - please [create an issue](https://github.com/pawrequest/redscript-intellij/issues)

 # Known Issues
-- syntax highlighting fails on some files, notably Codeware.Global which is > 40k lines
+- syntax highlighting fails on some files, notably Codeware.Global which is > 40k lines, maybe related to `wrap | replace | ...` runtime properties, see issue #10
 - lsp GoToDefinition is patchy, if you find a case where it doesn't work in intelliJ but does in vsCode please open an issue